CrashCanHero/PolyZero/README.md

 ## A playable teaser for my series Poly
 - Made with Godot

 You play as Poly, a little kid robot who is a nomad and travels the world, seeking as many new experiences as possible.
-Poly refers to this as him "aberrating" since he will always try to specifically take the off roads
+Poly refers to this as him "aberrating" since he will always try to specifically take the off roads.

-You take control of Poly just after an earthquake hit the peacful, snowy area he was aberrating thorough.
+You take control of Poly just after an earthquake hit the peaceful, snowy area he was aberrating thorough.
 Poly fell into a crevase and now has to make his way out

 Things of note:
-- This is more of a playable teaser/tech demo than a game, there's no much actual gameplay except the swinging stuff and some simple "combat"
+- This is more of a playable teaser/tech demo than a game, there's not much actual gameplay except the swinging stuff and some simple "combat"
 - Sorry no instructions in game, they are here instead
 - There is NO SOUND OR MUSIC since I'm NOT A SOUND OR MUSIC GUY
-- There is a door in the payground to leave when you are ready
+- There is a door in the playground to leave when you are ready

 ### CONTROLS
 - WASD movement